eghbalz/aufschtrich/README.md

 # aufschtrich
-A simple simulation on how disease can spread.
+A simple simulation on how disease can spread in *Dimension C-137*.

 ![](anime.gif)